 There are many varieties of deeds.
 Two of the most common are quit claim and warranty deeds.
 A quit claim deed lets the transferor give away whatever rights he or she has to the property, but a quit claim deed does not guarantee the extent of the interest transferred.
 Quit claim deeds are common in divorces when one spouse grants his or her rights in real estate from the marriage over to the other spouse.

 A warranty transfers ownership and explicitly promises the buyer that the seller has good title to the property.
-A warranty deed offers the greatest protection for buyers because a seller must warrant good title to the property, with no liens and encumbrances not disclosed in the deed.
+A general warranty deed offers the greatest protection for buyers because a seller must warrant good title to the property, with no liens and encumbrances not disclosed in the deed.
 The seller also agrees to defend against any defects found in the deed.
 A special warranty deed is similar to a general warranty deed, but contains only the covenant and guarantee against claims that may arise only during the time the seller was the legal owner of the property.

 When buying or selling real estate, the choice of deed defines exactly what the buyer is getting for his or her money or the seller is agreeing to give.
 Each type of deed includes different rights, guarantees and legal protections.
 Contact a real estate attorney to determine which type of deed is most appropriate for your situation.